Dreaming381/Latios-Framework/README.md

 which provides extremely high-performance CPU animation and GPU skinned mesh rendering features.

-This version targets Entities 1.0.10.
+This version targets Entities 1.0.11.
 If you are still using Entities 0.51.1, please use the framework version 0.5.8 instead.

-**Note: This release is not compatible with Unity Transforms.** Compatibility may be added in the future via a community effort.
+**Note: This release is not compatible with Unity Transforms.** Compatibility will be added in 0.8 via an ongoing community effort.
+See the prerelease branch for more details.

 *[0.6.x] users, please read the* [*Upgrade Guide*](https://github.com/Dreaming381/Latios-Framework-Documentation/blob/main/Upgrade%20Guide.md)*!*